selimslab/selimslab.github.io/_posts/2022-4-12-entrepreneurship.md

 If you have skills, commitment and passion, careers tend to take care of themselves.

+The world is run by people who have trouble opening a google doc and y'all are worried about imposter syndrome?
 ## How to solve a business case?

 * Define a hypothesis